 - Consider whether any new security investment adds unique value and ensure that it doesn’t simply overlap existing security controls.

-Our team here at TrustMAPP agree the three points highlighted by Mr. Zeltser are key to having a successful security strategy.
-This is why we’ve done our part in automating cyber security program strategy activities, improvement tracking and reporting.
-With TrustMAPP teams address the three points above and gain clarity of investment and effectiveness of existing countermeasures.
+Our team here at TrustMAPP agrees that the three points highlighted by Mr. Zeltser are key to having a successful security strategy.
+This is why we’ve done our part in automating cybersecurity program strategy activities, improvement tracking, and reporting.